A world-class faculty led by Itzhak Perlman

 Ms. Lee came to the U.S. for piano study after winning the Youth Division of Taiwan’s National Piano Competition.
 The Cleveland Institute awarded her the Rosa Lobe Memorial Award in recognition of the highest level of artistic achievement in Collaborative Piano.
 Her doctoral thesis “The Collaborative Pianist: Balancing Roles in Partnership”, has become an important resource for schools wishing to begin/develop a Collaborative Piano program, and is available at ProQuest.
 Frequently invited to China and Taiwan for master classes and residencies, her dissertation is currently in the process of being translated by the Chinese.

 Degrees: DMA, New England Conservatory; Artist Diploma, Cleveland Institute of Music; MM, The Juilliard School; BM, Manhattan School of Music

 Former Teachers: Irma Vallecillo, Anne Epperson, Jonathan Feldman, Samuel Sanders, Solomon Mikowsky, 陳玉芸, 徐頌仁, 郭素梣, 及林淑真教授.

-Sean Lee, Violin Faculty at the Summer Music School and Winter Residency in Sarasota
+Sean Lee, Violin Faculty at the Summer Music School, Winter Residency in Sarasota, and Israel Residency

 With performances described by The New York Times as “breathtakingly beautiful”, violinist Sean Lee is quickly gaining recognition as one of today’s most talented rising artists.
 His debut album, “The Juilliard Sessions: Sean Lee”, was released by EMI Classics in 2012 and reached the iTunes top 20 classical bestsellers list.